-6 Benefits Of Music For Your Mental Health
+6 Ways Music Helps Mental Health

 benefits-of-music-for-your-mental-health-palladium-private

 Music is a powerful tool.
 It can help boost your mood as well as mend a broken heart.
 For centuries, music has played an important role when it comes to our ability to cope through life’s greatest highs and lows.
-It’s only been in recent years that research has suggested music can help combat depression and anxiety, along with a host of other mental health issues.
-Music therapy is one technique administered by health care professionals to help support people as they strive to improve and gain control over their mental health, functioning, and well-being.
+It’s only been in recent years that research has suggested music can help combat mental health conditions such as depression and anxiety.
+Music therapy has also been shown to be beneficial as a part of treatment for more acute mental health disorders such as schizophrenia.

 What is Music Therapy?